-- 3. Using SSH, log into the appliance using an account with Administrator privileges.
-For virtual appliances, log in using the virtual console in the VMware vSphere Client. - 4.
-At the prompt, access root privileges on the appliance: - On a Defense Center or Series 2 managed device, type sudo su and provide the password again. - On a Series 3 or virtual managed device, type expert to display the shell prompt.
-Then, type sudo su and provide the password again.
+- Log into the appliance's shell using an account with Administrator privileges.
+For virtual appliances, log in using the virtual console in the VMware vSphere Client.
+Note that on a Series 3 or virtual managed device, you must type expert to display the shell prompt. - 4.
+At the prompt, run the update as the root user, providing your password when prompted: